BULLDOG TESTING CENTER

 The Bulldog Testing Center (BTC) is a campus facility that helps both faculty and students with their testing needs.
-We provide a proctored, secure, quiet, relaxing environment for test takers and a simple process for faculty to set-up the exam via email (see the Faculty heading below for directions).
-Our facility administers early takes and make-ups for exams that have or will be given in the classroom.
-The BTC also provides an excellent testing environment for department exams such as the Calculus Readiness Test (CRT), US Constitution Test, and the Upper Division Writing Exam (UDWE).
+We provide a proctored, secure, quiet, relaxing environment for test takers and a simple process for faculty to set-up exams in person or through email.
+The BTC administers early take, make-up, full class, and computer based blackboard exams.
+The BTC also provides an excellent testing environment for department exams such as the ALEKS, Calculus Readiness Test (CRT), US Constitution Test, and the Upper Division Writing Exam (UDWE).

 If you are interested in taking the TEAS, GRE, GRE Subject, TOEFL, PRAXIS, or any

-non-Fresno state examinations please visit the Professional Examination Services department website.
+non-Fresno state examinations please visit the Professional Examination Services (PES) department website.

-turn in test materials and dates to use the BTC as early as possible to reserve your
+basis.
+Please turn in test materials and dates to use the BTC as early as possible to

-preferred exam slot.
-BTC staff will do their best to accommodate original requests,
+reserve your preferred exam slot.
+BTC staff will do their best to accommodate original

-but we may need to work with your preferred days/times, as we cannot exceed the daily
+requests, but we may need to work with your preferred days/times, as we cannot exceed

 BTC Policies & Procedures